mristin/doctest-csharp/README.md

 a project folder ("input") and a test folder ("output").
 The pair is given as a concatenation `{input}{PATH separator}{output}`.
 For example, on a Linux system the input-output pair might be something like:
-`SomeProject:SomeProject.Doctests`.
+`SomeProject:SomeProject.Tests`.
 The same input-output pair in Windows is:
-`SomeProject;SomeProject.Doctests`.
+`SomeProject;SomeProject.Tests`.

 If you omit the output (*e.g.*, `SomeProject:` on Linux), the output is automatically inferred by appending the `--suffix` command-line argument.